Im5tu/im5tu.github.io/content/article/2014-04-21-Enabling-HTTP-Strict-Transport-Security-HSTS-via-ASP-Net-MVC-ActionFilters.md

 {
     "categories": [ "Development" ],
     "date": "2014-04-21T18:19:47Z",
     "description": "This post describes how to enable HSTS in ASP.Net MVC using an ActionFilter ", "tags": [ "csharp", "dotnet", "mvc" ],
-   "title": "Enabling HTTP Strict Transport Security HSTS via ASP Net MVC ActionFilters" }
+    "title": "Enabling HTTP Strict Transport Security HSTS via ASP Net MVC ActionFilters", "toc": true
+}

 After reading [Troy Hunt's](http://www.troyhunt.com/) free ebook on the [OWASP Top 10 for .Net Developers](http://www.troyhunt.com/2011/12/free-ebook-owasp-top-10-for-net.html), I discovered an additional mechanism to help developers secure their websites.
 That mechanism is HTTP Strict Transport Security.<!--more-->

 >HTTP Strict Transport Security (HSTS) is an opt-in security enhancement that is specified by a web application through the use of a special response header.
 Once a supported browser receives this header that browser will prevent any communications from being sent over HTTP to the specified domain and will instead send all communications over HTTPS.
 It also prevents HTTPS click through prompts on browsers.
 The specification has been released and published end of 2012 as [RFC 6797](https://tools.ietf.org/html/rfc6797).
 [Source](https://www.owasp.org/index.php/HTTP_Strict_Transport_Security)

 There are three main categories of attacks that are addressed in this specification: Passive Network Attacks, Active Network Attacks and Web Site Development & Deployment Bugs.
 These are present in [RFC 6797 - Section 2.3.1](https://tools.ietf.org/html/rfc6797) but are re-produced here.